New Zealand Digital Object Identifiers

 - payment of the annual invoices for DataCite fees.

-DOINZ membership is open to any New Zealand organisation as long as the following criteria are met.
+Membership is open to any non-profit New Zealand organisation as long as the following criteria are met.

 - Provide and maintain at least the mandatory DataCite metadata elements for each item with a DOI.